kairos-io/kairos-docs/content/en/docs/Installation/trustedboot.md

 ## Enable Trusted Boot in Kairos

-Kairos supports Trusted boot by generating special installable medium, and we boot into what we call “UKI-mode”.
-[UKI](https://uapi-group.org/specifications/specs/unified_kernel_image/) is a specific file format tailored to achieve a tamper-proof system and encryption of user-data bound to the silicon by relying on HW capabilities.
+Kairos supports Trusted boot by generating specific installable medium.
 This feature is optional and works alongside how Kairos works.

-> UKI stands for “Unified Kernel Images”.
-UKI files are a single, fat binary that encompasses the OS and the needed bits in order to boot the full system with a single, verified file.
-You can read technical details here: Brave New Trusted Boot World.

 ## Requirements

 - Secure boot available in the system
 - The Hardware should have a TPM chip or fTPM enabled
 - The Hardware should be capable of booting large EFI files (>32MB)
+- Base image of the OS needs to have at least systemd 252 or newer ( for example ubuntu >=23.04 or fedora >=38 )

 ## Usage